top of page

 But the sort of art we are talking about here is not what we explored at school; it has nothing to do with being able to draw or paint beautiful images, but rather is simply about allowing the symbolic to arise and give voice to speak to us.
 In some ways, child-like images are beautifully playful and easy ways to express our inner world.

-Ideas on how you might use art
+Ideas on how you might use art:

 'Working with a blank canvas involves leaping into the unknown, it is not a sure thing but it is a mysterious and wonderful thing.
 Sometimes a struggle, sometimes a celebration, it can be a way of honestly responding to the pain and beauty of this life's journey.'
-Gillian Lever

 As you work: